 Two organisations produce a range of management standards:

 The standards bring together the experience of business managers and other experts of what works best.
 Using one of these recognised management standards can be more effective than designing your own system from scratch.

 The standards don't tell you exactly what you should do.
 Instead, they provide a framework for developing your system.
 They help you identify the key issues, but are flexible enough to allow you to produce a system that's right for your individual business.

-The following standards from the British Standards Institute (BSI) illustrate how to design and implement a safety management system:
+The following standards from the BSI show you how to design and run a safety management system:

 The Healthy and Safety Executive's standard, HSG65, shows its approach to managing health and safety.

 There are also sector-specific frameworks such as the Energy Institute’s high-level framework for process safety management.

 You may choose to be assessed against health and safety management standards by either an internal or an external auditor.
 Successful assessment lets you publicise the fact that you have an effective management system.
 See control and review your management systems.